AdobeDocs/aem-forms-automated-conversion-service.en/help/introduction-to-automated-form-conversion-service.md

 # Introduction to Automated Forms Conversion service{#introduction-to-automated-forms-conversion-service}

 Automated Forms Conversion service helps accelerate digitization and modernization of data capture experience through automated conversion of PDF forms to adaptive forms.
-The service, powered by Adobe Sensei, automatically converts your PDF forms to device-friendly and responsive adaptive forms.
-While leveraging the existing investments in PDF Forms, the service also applies appropriate validations to adaptive form fields during conversion.
+The service, powered by Adobe Sensei, automatically converts your PDF forms to device-friendly, responsive, and HTML5-based adaptive forms.
+While leveraging the existing investments in PDF Forms and XFA, the service also applies appropriate validations, styling, and layout to adaptive form fields during conversion.
 The service helps:

 * Save manual effort required to convert print forms to adaptive forms
-* Generate reusable adaptive form fragments
+* Applies patterns and appropriate validations during conversion
 * Generate Document of Record during conversion
-* Applies patterns and appropriate validations during conversion
+* Group commonly occuring fields into reusable form fragments
 * Enables Adobe Analytics during conversion

 <!--